bazelbuild/rules_swift/doc/api.md

       when compiling a textual interface that has an underlying C module.
   *   `indexstore_directory`: The indexstore directory for the precompiled module, if any.
-  *   `pcm_file`: The precompiled module file.
-This field is deprecated;
-      clients should retrieve it from the `clang_module` field instead.

 <a id="swift_common.synthesize_interface"></a>